Prominent Lebanese Hezbollah critic found killed in his car

 But in Lebanon, perpetrators of political violence or corruption are almost never identified or prosecuted.
 An investigation into the massive explosion in the Beirut port that killed 211 people and disfigured the capital last August still has not uncovered what caused it and who is responsible.

+U.S. Ambassador to Lebanon Dorothy Shea said Slim spoke publicly and privately about threats made against his life but continued his work, pushing for justice, accountability and rule of law in Lebanon.
+She called the killing an attack on Lebanon itself and urged a speedy inquiry.

+“In a country that so desperately needs to recover from the multiple crises it faces, political assassinations send exactly the wrong signal to the world about what Lebanon stands for,” she said.

 The U.N.
-Special Coordinator for Lebanon Jan Kubis said he was “greatly disturbed by the tragic loss” of Slim, calling on the Lebanese authorities to carry out a speedy investigation.
+Special Coordinator for Lebanon Jan Kubis also called for a quick investigation.

 “This investigation must not follow the pattern of the Beirut port blast investigation that 6 months on remains inconclusive and without accountability.
 People must know the truth,” Kubis tweeted.